holtwick/hostic/README.md

 **Yet another static web site builder**

-There are plenty static web site generators around, but many of them *think* for you or try to make use of a specific framework on all costs.
+There are plenty static web site generators around, but many of them *think for you* or try to make use of a specific framework on all costs.
 Hostic in contrary was built from the ground to use the optimal tools for the task while keeping the process pleasant.

 Some features:

 - **Supports JSX** but is not related to any framework like React, Vue or Svelte
-- Implements a light way DOM abstraction to easily allow **post process** tasks like calculating image sizes, optimize for SEO, etc.
+- Implements a light way DOM abstraction (VDOM) to easily allow **post process** tasks like calculating image sizes, optimize for SEO, etc.
 - **Real time preview** with self reloading pages.
 Experiment with different designs or contents.
 - **Any file type** can be created like XML sitemaps of RSS feeds, robots.txt or whatever you need
 - Great **Markdown support**: Write your articles using Markdown and refer to assets used in it.
 Hostic puts it all together.
 Works great with [OnePile.app](https://onepile.app?ref=hostic&kw=github).
-- **Plugins** help doing common repetitive tasks with ease
+- **Plugins and Middleware** help doing common repetitive tasks with ease
 - **SEO**: Static pages load fast.
 All assets are tagged with a SHA checksum, therefore the caching on the server can be set to infinite.
 Perfect sitemap generation done by a plugin.
 Post processing can reduce file sizes or optimize per page like stripping unused CSS.
 - **Fast page load** due to the static nature of the output.
 Nothing is in between and you can optimize for best loading performance on your server.